keng404/ica_workspace_enter_script/README.md

 # Synopsis

-Script will try to enter/re-start a workspace in ICA programmatically.
+Script will try to enter/re-start a workspace in Illumina Connected Analytics (ICA) programmatically.

+This is demo code and should not be considered official code from Illumina.

+Currently this allows for users to keep workspaces active (i.e. permanent workspaces) for their activity within ICA.

 ## Command line usage